Need help building a high-converting website?

 Most people would look at a building and view it as just that: a building.
 But as a contractor, you see buildings differently.

 Building elements like the structure, walls, floors, and roof are all telling of a building’s class.
-If you don’t already have a keen eye for those details, it’s important to know the five types of building construction.
-Especially if you’re in the fire restoration business.
+If you don’t already have a keen eye for those details, it’s important to know the five types of building construction, especially if you’re in the fire restoration business.

 Fire-resistive Type I (IA and IB)

 These structures are usually easy to spot based on their height.
-Fire-resistive buildings are more than 75-feet tall and made of poured concrete and protective steel.
-They are designed to withstand the effects of fire for a long period of time to prevent a fire from spreading.
+Fire-resistive buildings are more than 75 feet tall and made of poured concrete and protective steel.
+They’re designed to withstand the effects of fire for a long time to prevent a fire from spreading.

 Non-combustible Type II (IIA and IIB)

-Non-combustible buildings are similar to the fire-resistive type where walls, partitions, columns, floors, and roofs are noncombustible.
+Non-combustible buildings are similar to the fire-resistive type where walls, partitions, columns, floors, and roofs are non-combustible.
 However, they provide less fire resistance and do not withstand the effects or spreading of fire as well as Type I.

 Ordinary Type III

 These buildings are also called brick-and-joist structures.
-This type of construction has brick or block walls with a wooden roof or floor assembly which is not protected against fire.
+This type of construction has brick or block walls with a wooden roof or floor assembly that is not protected against fire.